 Mushinsky said areas of Wharton Brook must be stabilized because erosion and runoff could lead to contamination of nearby bodies of water.
 She said the extent of some of the damage is still unknown.

 “They [Wharton Brook and Sleeping Giant] sure look different today — than they did before the storm,” Mushinsky said.

-Mayor William W. Dickinson Jr. said he hopes the park can be restored as soon as possible, but understands the importance of the restoration process.
+Mayor William W. Dickinson Jr. said he hopes the park, located on the Wallingford-North Haven line, can be restored as soon as possible, but understands the importance of the restoration process.